frictionlessdata/website/site/blog/2018-02-14-creating-tabular-data-packages-in-r/README.md

 title: Creating Data Packages in R
 date: 2018-02-14
 tags: ["R"]
+description: A guide on how to create datapackage with R
 category: working-with-data-packages
 ---

-!
 [Open Knowledge Greece][okgreece] was one of 2017's [Frictionless Data Tool Fund][toolfund] grantees tasked with extending implementation of core Frictionless Data libraries in R programming language.
 You can read more about this in [their grantee profile][toolfund-okgreece].
 In this tutorial, [Kleanthis Koupidis](https://gr.linkedin.com/in/kleanthis-koupidis-8348b88b), a Data Scientist and Statistician at Open Knowledge Greece, explains how to create Data Packages in R.

 This tutorial will show you how to install the R library for working with Data Packages and Table Schema, load a CSV file, infer its schema, and write a Tabular Data Package.